 It reflects also a difference in the social organization of science, something noted in [7].
 Larger disciplines having more journals and a much longer institutionalized organization regarding professional organizations, as well as having more publication outlets, become far more visible.

 We turn now to consider three smaller Jaccard islands.
-They are shown in Figure 2.20.
+They are shown in Figure 2.18.
 The methods for determining citations are exactly the same as for the two largest islands.
-These three smaller islands have works focused in three domains.
-The first deals with a part of the physicist and mathematical literature, the second with a part of the broader clustering literature and the third with signed networks.